markcoty/Heart-Attack-Prediction-Model/README.md

     - The continuous columns are: 'age', 'resting_bp', 'cholesterol', 'max_heart_rate', 'previous_peak'
     - The target column is: ‘risk_level’

-  - 2.4 Descriptive Statistics - **See "Exploratory Data Analysis" folder for details.**
+  - 2.4 Descriptive Statistics: **See "Exploratory Data Analysis" folder for details.**
     - Summary statistics for continuous features.
     - Unique value counts for categorical features.
     - Count plots and violin plots for feature distributions.